gpt-engineer-org/gpt-engineer/README.md

 There are two ways to work with GPT-engineer: new code mode (the default), and improve existing code mode (the `-i` option).

 ### Creating new code
-- Create an empty folder for your project
+- Create an empty folder for your project anywhere on your computer
-  - If inside the repo, you can run: `cp -r projects/example/ projects/my-new-project`
-- Create a file called `prompt` (no extension) and fill it with instructions
+- Create a file called `prompt` (no extension) inside your new folder and fill it with instructions
-- `gpt-engineer <project_dir>`
+- Run `gpt-engineer <project_dir>` with a relative path to your folder
-  - For example: `gpt-engineer projects/my-new-project`
+  - For example: `gpt-engineer projects/my-new-project` from the gpt-engineer directory root with your new folder in `projects/`

 ### Improving Existing Code
-- Take the code you want to improve and place it in a folder inside the `projects/` folder.
-The code can be another Git repository as `projects/` is ignored by Git.
+- Locate a folder with code which you want to improve anywhere on your computer
-- Create a file called prompt (no extension) and fill it with instructions for how you want to improve the code.
+- Create a file called `prompt` (no extension) inside your new folder and fill it with instruction for how you want to improve the codes
-- `gpt-engineer <project_dir> -i`
+- Run `gpt-engineer <project_dir> -i` with a relative path to your folder
-- You will be prompted to select files which you want to work with, you can use the GUI or a command line tool to select the files to work with.
-You only need to select on the first run, subsequent runs will allow you to reuse the file list from earlier runs.
+  - For example: `gpt-engineer projects/my-old-project` from the gpt-engineer directory root with your folder in `projects/`

 By running gpt-engineer you agree to our [terms](https://github.com/AntonOsika/gpt-engineer/blob/main/TERMS_OF_USE.md).